The $318 Billion Market Amazon Could Easily Control

 "The majority of us now are selling directly to Amazon."

-We all have seen this happen before and it is about to happen again.
+We all have seen this happen before, and it is about to happen again.

 This is one component of "retail" what has not suffered the declines of traditional retail, the gains in sales from this sector have been impressive you have to admit, and the market sees no sign of revenues slowing, judging by the multiples these stocks are trading at today.

-Amazon has struck supply contracts with some of the largest parts makers including Federal-Mogul Holdings Corp FDML.O, Dorman Products Inc, Robert Bosch GmbH and Cardone Industries Inc. -NY Post.
+Amazon has struck supply contracts with some of the largest parts makers including Federal-Mogul Holdings Corp (FDML.O), Dorman Products, Inc., Robert Bosch GmbH and Cardone Industries, Inc. - NY Post

 Amazon has reportedly been paying vendors more while also giving consumers better prices for like-for-like products.

-The DIY brick-and-mortar auto aftermarket traditional model is about to take a hit, one minor hope for the industry would appear to be the online sophistication of the customers who use such stores, is has been suggested that they will take much longer to adopt Amazon as a go-to place for the auto aftermarket purchases.
+The DIY brick-and-mortar auto aftermarket traditional model is about to take a hit.
+One minor hope for the industry would appear to be the online sophistication of the customers who use such stores; it has been suggested that they will take much longer to adopt Amazon as a go-to place for the auto aftermarket purchases.

-Amazon has reportedly got contracts with some of the biggest parts makers including Federal-Mogul Holdings Corp FDML.O, Dorman Products Inc, Robert Bosch GmbH and Cardone Industries.
+Amazon has reportedly got contracts with some of the biggest parts makers including Federal-Mogul Holdings Corp., Dorman Products, Robert Bosch GmbH and Cardone Industries.

-Longer-term, this push into autos also sets the table for Amazon to potentially grow into the materially larger new and used car buying market too.” - Morgan Stanley analyst, Brian Nowak.
+"Longer term, this push into autos also sets the table for Amazon to potentially grow into the materially larger new and used car buying market too. - Morgan Stanley analyst Brian Nowak

 During 2016, Amazon launched Amazon Vehicles.
 This is a platform to research cars, parts, and accessories.
-It is the same layout as the Amazon we are all used to and it is easy to navigate.
+It is the same layout as the Amazon we are all used to, and it is easy to navigate.
 It is also a place you can go to ask additional vehicle owners their opinion on cars, parts and so on.
 Currently, there is quite a large selection of items to choose from.

-- Parts and Accessories
+- Parts and accessories

 - Tools and equipment